-When recruiting remote workers, many of the same rules apply to sourcing other types of employees but magnified.
+When recruiting remote workers, many of the same rules apply when sourcing other types of employees but magnified.
 Your culture will be shaped in a new way, the interview will have a different feel and their work hours may depend on your company processes.

-Entice remote workers with a strong employer brand, and then other perks like fair compensation to their city, offsite retreats and stipends for lunches or extended learning.
+Entice remote workers with a strong employer brand, and then other perks like fair compensation to their city, offsite retreats, and stipends for lunches or extended learning.

 When hiring remote talent, trust is paramount.
 With highly skilled workers, that is the very thing that you’ll want to do anyway.